2019–20 Solomon Islands S-League: Title Race

-Solomon Warriors and Henderson Eels starred a breathtaking title race.
-Henderson Eels arrived to the last matchweek needing a miracle to win the league as they needed to beat bottom placed team Real Kakamora by 13 or more goals and cheer for a Solomon Warriors loss against FC Guadalcanal.
+Solomon Warriors and Henderson Eels starred in the title race.
+Henderson Eels arrived to the last matchweek needing to beat bottom placed team Real Kakamora by 13 or more goals and cheer for a Solomon Warriors loss against FC Guadalcanal.

 Eels won Real Kakamora by 19–0 with eleven goals scored by Raphael Lea'i but Solomon Warriors won Guadalcanal by default to remain with the national league title.